jdellis490/mephoto/README.md

 ## Usage

 To use, simply sign up and upload an image.
-After an upload you can view other image, comment on them, and even delete your own images and comments.
+After an upload, you can view other images, comment on them, and even delete your own images and comments.

 ## Contribution

-If you would like to contribute simply shoot me an email.
+If you would like to contribute simply shoot me an [email](jdellis490@gmail.com)